FSEmbedded/linux-fus/Documentation/process/submitting-patches.rst

   Cc: stable@vger.kernel.org

 into the sign-off area of your patch (note, NOT an email recipient).
-You should also read :ref:`Documentation/process/stable-kernel-rules.rst <stable_kernel_rules>` in addition to this file.
+You should also read Documentation/process/stable-kernel-rules.rst in addition to this document.

 If changes affect userland-kernel interfaces, please send the MAN-PAGES maintainer (as listed in the MAINTAINERS file) a man-pages patch, or at